top of page

 • What themes are explored in the play?

-• Does the text contain offensive language?
+• Does the play’s text contain offensive language?

-• Does the text contain violence?
+• Does the play contain violence?

 Performance & Tickets